Why should you learn some French texting abbreviations?

 Other French Language Guides

-These were but a few of the hundreds of text message abbreviations you might see your French friends using.
+These were but a few of the hundreds of French texting abbreviations you might see your French friends using.
 My son uses a whole bunch more which I can’t be bothered to learn.

 See Also: 15 Funny French Expressions Involving Farm Animals And Bugs That Don’t Make Sense To English Speakers But Will Make You Sound Like A Native!